a-sugiki/k8s-configs/README.md

 - Support for JupyterHub/BinderHub Operators
 - Support for [MySQL Operator](https://github.com/mysql/mysql-operator)
 - Support for other k8s distributions (such as [k3s](https://k3s.io/), [MicroK8s](https://microk8s.io/))
+- Building a cluster of k8s clusters like [Fleet](https://github.com/rancher/fleet)
 - Data tranfer and processing from/to S3-compatible object storage